PrimeAcademy/assignment-unit-1/README.md

 Let's make a web page with some HTML, CSS, and JavaScript using our new IDE, Atom!

 ### 1 | Create a folder for your work
 We recommend you create a dedicated folder for your Prime Tier 1 assignments.
 Call your folder something like *tier1*.
-For step-by-step instructions, check out the Week 1 videos, or take a look [here](extended-instructions.md#Step_1).
+For step-by-step instructions, check out the Week 1 videos, or take a look [here](extended-instructions.md).
 You can clone your assignment repos into this folder (more on this in the next step).

 ### 2 | Getting your assignment onto your computer

 [Watch this video on how to fork and clone](https://vimeo.com/218468543) your assignment into the *tier1* folder you created.
-You can also read the written instructions [here](extended-instructions.md#Step_2).
+You can also read the written instructions [here](extended-instructions.md) (look for Step 2).

 **Note:** The video may call the folder `prework`, but you can call your folder anything you want.